cjp0421/cors-proxy-docs/content/handler/testing-locally.md

 {{% / code %}}

 You should see **no errors**.
-This verifies that your imports, function signature, and Go structure are correct.
+This verifies that your imports, the v2 handler signature, and general Go structure are correct.

 You can also run your build script: